 What is a Park Master Plan?

 The Park Master Plan is the first step in the County Parks Department’s process for developing and implementing a long-range plan for Mount Madonna County Park.
-It will consist of a map of the Park showing potential future park uses and their respective locations within the 4,600-acre site.
+It consists of a map of the Park showing potential future park uses and their respective locations within the 4,600-acre site.

-The Park Master Plan will assess the feasibility of a variety of potential park uses based on environmental, cultural, and cost considerations as well as current recreation trends, focusing primarily on the park’s highest use zones and the former Arata/Garcia property.
-The potential uses could include the expansion or renovation of existing park services and amenities or the construction and installation of brand new uses altogether.
-In order to make an informed, objective assessment, the County Parks Department’s team will:
+The Park Master Plan assesses the feasibility of a variety of potential park uses based on environmental, cultural, and cost considerations as well as current recreation trends, focusing primarily on the park’s highest use zones and the former Arata/Garcia property.
+The potential uses include the expansion or renovation of existing park services and amenities or the construction and installation of brand new uses altogether.
+To make an informed, objective assessment, the County Parks Department’s team:

-- Conduct a preliminary scan of biological and cultural resources that might be present in the park;
+- Conducted a preliminary scan of biological and cultural resources that might be present in the park;

-- Analyze the existing utility infrastructure (water, wastewater, electricity) relative to potential park improvements;
+- Analyzed the existing utility infrastructure (water, wastewater, electricity) relative to potential park improvements;

-- Meet with various stakeholders, agency staff, and the County Parks and Recreation Commission; and
+- Met with various stakeholders, agency staff, and the County Parks and Recreation Commission; and